If you wind up your charity, it no longer exists and must stop all operations.

-A charity that is solvent (able to pay all of its debts when they are due) may voluntarily wind up because, for example, it:
+A charity that is solvent (able to pay all of its debts when they are due) may voluntarily wind up for a number of reasons, such as:

-• is unable to find people to govern the charity or to volunteer.
+• it is unable to find people to govern the charity or to volunteer.

 Insolvency